AllRIOT/RIOT-exercises/rust01-hello-world/README.md

 # Hello World!

 This is a basic example how to use RIOT in your embedded application.
-It prints out the famous text `Hello World!`.
+It prints out a variation of the famous text `Hello World!`.
 The code itself may look like your usual Rust beginners hello-world example.

 ## Task 1